Mykola-CI/pedigreat/TESTING.md

 _Solution_.\
 Besides Java options there is a relatively new property in CSS, such as `<selectmenu>`  [CSS Tricks](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option).
-However, it is said that the applications are yet very limited.
+However, it is said that the applications are so far very limited.